dendronhq/dendron-site/vault/dendron.faq.md

 The reason you see this is because Dendron will create [[stub|dendron.concepts#stubs]] notes when creating notes that have parents that don't exist.
 These notes are placeholders and will only be visible in the Dendron Tree View with a `+` sign next to the name.
 The reason we do stubs is because we don't want to litter your file system with empty files.
 Stubs are a compromise - they let you see the hierarchy of your newly created notes without forcing you to create intermediary files.

-### Why custom markdown preview instead of the VS Code one?
+### Why custom Markdown preview instead of the VS Code one?

-Our custom markdown preview gives us much more functionality then the VS Code one -> eg. note references, checkboxes, etc.
+Our custom Markdown preview gives us much more functionality then the VS Code one -> eg. note references, checkboxes, etc.

-In addition, the markdown preview that Dendron uses is platform agnostic (eg. it's also available on atom).
+In addition, the Markdown preview that Dendron uses is platform agnostic (eg. it's also available on atom).
 This means that other editors could potentially adopt it as well.

 ### VS Code Snippets are not working in Frontmatter

-The default snippets are scoped to markdown.
+The default snippets are scoped to Markdown.
 You can create [global snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets) file to have snippets that work across all languages.

 ### I want to push all my note to my git repository periodically